Read on about the new data chart types in FusionCharts 3.15

 A chord diagram is an interesting way to represent weighted relationships or dependencies in a radial layout.
 Elements (or nodes) amongst which the weighted relationship exist are drawn on the circumference, whereas the actual weighted relationship is drawn as links in the circular space of the chord diagram.

 A Sankey diagram puts a visual emphasis on the major transfers or flows within a system to help capture attention on the most important flow.
 They also help locate dominant contributions to an overall flow.
-Primary function of sankey diagram is to represent flow, process and proportions.
+The primary function of the Sankey diagram is to represent flow, process, and proportions.

-The Sunburst chart is the most effective in showing how one ring is broken into its contributing pieces (i.e, sequential segments).
+Furthermore, the Sunburst chart is the most effective in showing how one ring is broken into its contributing pieces (i.e, sequential segments).
 Any data with a rich categorization on any measurable quantity can be easily visualized using a Sunburst chart.
-It can be used to represent hierarchy in data and for part-to-a-whole analysis.
+It can be used to represent the hierarchy in data and for part-to-a-whole analysis.

 More Chart Goodness!

-- Improved box and whisker charts: This release includes multiple improvements to current box and whisker charts like ability to process large data, scroll bar support along with control to specify number of plots visible in chart view, and styling options for mean, median and standard deviation icons etc.
+- Improved box and whisker charts: This release includes multiple improvements to the current box and whisker charts likeability to process large data, scroll bar support along with control to specify the number of plots visible in chart view, and styling options for mean, median, and standard deviation icons, etc.

 - Added 31 new maps: From Ukraine to Hungary and Tanzania to Finland we have added over 31 maps to make it easy for you to visualize data.
 Learn more about them here.

-- Multiple improvements and fixes in treemap, pie/doughnut and radar charts: This release inlcudes multiple improvements to treemap chart like ability to control the height of the navigation bar after drill down, pie and doughnut charts like tooltip styling and macro fixes and improved canvas space usage, and radar chart like long label support and better label management etc.
+- Multiple improvements and fixes in the treemap, pie/doughnut, and radar charts: This release includes multiple improvements to the treemap chart like the ability to control the height of the navigation bar after drill down, pie and doughnut charts like tooltip styling and macro fixes and improved canvas space usage, and radar charts like long label support and better label management, etc.